BRP (NASDAQ:DOOO) Issues FY 2022 Earnings Guidance

-BRP (NASDAQ:DOOO) last announced its earnings results on Wednesday, June 2nd.
-The company reported $2.53 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.00 by $1.53.
-The company had revenue of $1.81 billion for the quarter, compared to the consensus estimate of $1.64 billion.
-BRP had a net margin of 12.80% and a negative return on equity of 149.93%.
-BRP’s revenue for the quarter was up 47.1% on a year-over-year basis.
-On average, sell-side analysts expect that BRP will post 6.64 EPS for the current year.
+BRP (NASDAQ:DOOO) last posted its earnings results on Wednesday, June 2nd.
+The company reported $2.53 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.00 by $1.53.
+The company had revenue of $1.81 billion for the quarter, compared to analysts’ expectations of $1.64 billion.
+BRP had a negative return on equity of 149.93% and a net margin of 12.80%.
+BRP’s revenue was up 47.1% compared to the same quarter last year.
+On average, equities research analysts predict that BRP will post 6.64 earnings per share for the current fiscal year.

-Several equities analysts have recently commented on DOOO shares.
-National Bank Financial restated an outperform rating on shares of BRP in a report on Tuesday, February 23rd.
-BMO Capital Markets boosted their target price on BRP from C$98.00 to C$100.00 and gave the company a market perform rating in a research note on Monday, June 7th.
-Exane BNP Paribas assumed coverage on BRP in a research report on Monday, June 14th.
-They issued an outperform rating and a C$133.00 target price on the stock.
-Robert W. Baird reiterated a buy rating and set a $85.00 price target on shares of BRP in a report on Friday, March 19th.
-Finally, Stifel Nicolaus upgraded BRP from a hold rating to a buy rating in a report on Friday, June 4th.
-Two investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-The company currently has an average rating of Buy and an average price target of $106.00.
+A number of equities research analysts have recently weighed in on the company.
+Canaccord Genuity lifted their price target on BRP from $105.00 to $120.00 and gave the company a buy rating in a report on Friday, March 26th.
+Robert W. Baird reaffirmed a buy rating and set a $98.00 target price on shares of BRP in a research note on Monday.
+TD Securities cut BRP to a buy rating in a research note on Friday, March 26th.
+Citigroup assumed coverage on shares of BRP in a research note on Monday, April 26th.
+They issued a buy rating for the company.
+Finally, Exane BNP Paribas initiated coverage on BRP in a research report on Monday, June 14th.
+They set an outperform rating and a C$133.00 price target on the stock.
+Two investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
+The company currently has a consensus rating of Buy and an average target price of $107.00.

 BRP Inc, together with its subsidiaries, designs, develops, manufactures, distributes, and markets powersports vehicles and marine products worldwide.
 It operates in two segments, Powersports and Marine.
 The company offers all-terrain, side-by-side, and three-wheeled vehicles; seasonal products, such as snowmobiles and personal watercraft; and engines for jet boats, outboards, karts, motorcycles, and recreational aircraft.